jobjo/popper/README.md

 underlying design is inspired by the Python library [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).

-See the documentation page [here](https://jobjo.github.io/popper/) for information on how to get started.
+See the [documentation page](https://jobjo.github.io/popper/) for information on how to get started.

 ## Overview